OpenMW/openmw/docs/source/openmw-mods/convert_bump_mapped_mods.rst

 #.
 Start by downloading Apel's `Various Things - Sacks`_ from Nexus.
 #.
 Once downloaded, install it the way you'd normally install your mods (**Pro tip**: Install using OpenMW's `Multiple data folders`_ function!).
 #.
 Now, if you ran the mod right away, your sacks will be made out of lead_.
 This is because the normal map is loaded as an environment map which MCP fixes so that it looks less shiny.
 We don't use MCP, so therefore, it looks kind of like the shack was made out of lead.
 #.
 We need to fix this by removing some tags in the model files.
-You need to download NifSkope_ for this, which, again, is a Windows-only application.
+You need to download NifSkope_ for this, which, again, only have binaries available for Windows.
 #.
 Go the place where you installed the mod and go to ``./Meshes/o/`` to find the model files.
     - If you installed the mod like I suggested, finding the files will be easy as a pie, but if you installed it by dropping everything into your main Morrowind Data Files folder, then you'll have to scroll a lot to find them.
 Check the mod's zip file for the file names of the models if this is the case.
 The same thing applies to when fixing the textures.
 #.
 Open up each of the models in NifSkope and look for these certain blocks_: